dis-orientation/dis-orientation.github.io/involved.md

 ##### <a id="xyz">XYZ-style subdomain</a><a href="#toc">↩</a>

+This sample subdomain is very similar to the ABC-style subdomain, except that the homepage of the XYZ-style domain is not a static homepage.
+Instead, the homepage is also the blog page.
+Then, in addition to the blog page, there is a page for listing past and present dis-orientation guide issues, an about page, and a contact page.

+The files that you will see after cloning the repository to your computer (or after navigating to the repository on `http://github.com`) will be very similar to the files for the ABC-style subdomain.
+Again, all of the same files can be ignored.

+The only difference, now, will be that the `index.md`, which is your homepage, will be configured to be a blog page.
+Then, there will be a file called `dogs.md`, which is the file that you should edit if you want to make changes to the DOGs page.
+Again, `about.md` and `contact.md` are the files to be edited for the about page and the contact page, respectively.
+Next, we'll look at the last possible default layout that we could set your subdomain up with.

 ##### <a id="def">DEF-style subdomain</a><a href="#toc">↩</a>

+This sample subdomain is similar to the preceding to sample subdomains, except that there is no blog.
+There is a static homepage, an about page, and a contact page.
+Again, all of the same files can be ignored, `index.md` should be edited when you want to change the homepage, `about.md` should be edited when you want to change the about page, and `contact.md` should be edited when you want to change the contact page.

+Now that you have an understanding of the files that you will see once your subdomain is set up and a sense of which files need to be edited in order to make changes on the actual website, we will talk about how to edit these files in Markdown.

 #### <a id="markdown">Markdown</a><a href="#toc">↩</a>

 #### <a id="blog-with-jekyll">Maintaining a blog with Jekyll</a><a href="#toc">↩</a>